F-1 Status Employment

 All students are responsible for knowing the process of OPT independently.
 Missouri State is not responsible for OPT outcomes.
 However, International Services does play a part in your OPT process.
 It is strongly advised to attend an OPT workshop.
 Upcoming dates can be found at International Student Employment and on the Missouri State University Calendar of Events.

-Spring 2024 OPT Workshop Schedule
+Fall 2024 OPT Workshop Schedule

-Resource: OPT Workshop Presentation
+OPT Workshop Presentation

 Curricular Practical Training (CPT)